1manideep/Time-Series-Forecasting-and-Sunspot-Prediction/README.md

 Linear Regression
 Random Forest
 XGBoost.
+# Evaluation Criteria
+The models were evaluated using the Root Mean Squared Error (RMSE) metric, with Random Forest producing the lowest RMSE, followed by XGBoost and ARIMA(6,1,2).

+# Conclusion
-Random Forest and XGBoost emerged as the best-performing models for this task.
+This project demonstrates the application of various time series forecasting models to predict sunspot activity.
+Random Forest and XGBoost models showed promising results for accurate predictions.